 С++ – 1933 rows

 Evaluating the complexity of language parsing based on the number of rows in the language grammar is debatable.
-The completeness of the opened grammars compared to the real language syntax is a matter of argument as well.
 Still, I believe it’s important to show the numbers that showcase a huge discrepancy.

-During the code parsing, sometimes the following word doesn’t tell you which of two alternatives to choose.
-It’s often enough just to look at a certain number of words ahead and you can choose a definite alternative.
-The mechanism that solves this type of inaccuracies is “lookahead” in ANTLR.
-In this case, the parser method is the inserted chain of ‘if’s’ and each of them looks one step ahead.
-Down below is the example of the grammar that generates the uncertainty of this kind:
+During the code parsing, the word sometimes doesn’t tell you which of the two alternatives to choose.
+The mechanism that solves this type of inaccuracies is lookahead in ANTLR.
+The parser method is the inserted chain of if’s, and each of them looks one step ahead.
+See the example of the grammar that generates the uncertainty of this kind:

 rule1: 'a' rule2 | rule3 ; rule2: 'b' 'c' 'd' ; rule3: 'b' 'c' 'e' ;

-In the middle of rule1, when the token ‘a’ is already passed, the parser will look two steps forward for choosing the rule to follow.
-This check will be performed once again but this grammar can be re-written to exclude this ‘lookahead’.
-The downside is that such optimizations harm the structure while the performance boost is rather small.
+In the middle of the rule1, when the token ‘a’ is already passed, the parser will look two steps forward for choosing the rule to follow.
+This check will be performed once again, but this grammar can be re-written to exclude the lookahead.
+The downside is that such optimizations harm the structure, while the performance boost is rather small.

 Let’s review a simplified example.
 There are three points of uncertainty: (A, B, C).

 - The parser enters A, remembers its position in the text, starts a level-1 virtual entry.